splat-r/splatr/README.md

 pip install -r requirements.txt
 ```

+Download SAM checkpoint [ViT-H](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file) and add it to `ckpt\`.
+To use a different model type, change the model type and path in `\rearrange\scripts\config.py`.

 ## Rearrange task
 To run the rearrange task for a random scene, set `_random_scene_ = True` in `\rearrange\scripts\config.py` and to run it for a specific scene, set `_random_scene_ = False` and `_scene_id_=<unique_id_of_the_scene>`.